sohelaman/dockerized/README.md

 - The `mssql` service data is not persistent. *CAUTION!* Data will be lost if the named volume `mssqldata` is removed or reinitiated.
 - The `maildev` service is an SMTP mail server. *CAUTION!* Maildev storage is not persistent.
 Emails will be lost if the container restarts.
 - The `portainer` service is a management GUI for Docker.
+- The `theia` service is a browser based IDE.
+  - `THEIA_WORKSPACE` points to the current project (opened at startup).
+  - `THEIA_WORKSPACES` should point the directory that contains all the projects.
+  - By default, TheiaIDE should be accessible from [http://localhost:3030](http://localhost:3030)
 - The `emby` service is for running an Emby media server.
 - The `test` service is basically a useless container, only to be used for experiments.
 - The `void` service contains several utilities such as,